ldnchemevents/ldnchemevents.github.io/readme.md

 ***
 ### Contact

-If you have any comments, suggestions, or queries, you can contact us via DMs on Twitter, or at [ldnchemevents@gmail.com](mailto:ldnchemevents@gmail.com).
+If you have any comments, suggestions, or queries (or you'd like to get involved), you can contact us via DMs on Twitter, or at [ldnchemevents@gmail.com](mailto:ldnchemevents@gmail.com).

 ***